The performance of Melbourne’s southern suburb this spring shows the the rich are getting richer.

-Big business is said to be driving the blue ribbon blowout – a thriving economy seeing higher salaries and pay bonuses, and strong share market returns for the navy-blue-suit-brigade that proudly populate the suburb.
-“With record profits and a booming stock market, (returns from shares) could be even more than their base salary,” says Angie Zigomanis, senior analyst with researcher and forecaster BIS Shrapnel, who is not surprised by the REIV findings of best performing suburbs in the south.
+“With record profits and a booming stock market, (returns from shares) could be even more than their base salary,” Angie Zigomanis, senior analyst with researcher and forecaster BIS Shrapnel said.

-Buyers at the top end of the market are also more confident about their continued employment prospects, and are not as concerned about the price they pay for their dwelling, says Mr Zigomanis.
+Buyers at the top end are also more confident about their employment prospects and are not as concerned about the price they pay for their dwelling, the executive added.